Frequently Asked Questions

 Policy Officers and Commerce Officers must accept “mobility” as a condition of employment.
 Mobility means officers are required to move periodically between positions at headquarters.

-Development Officers (PMs) advance program and project development, including humanitarian assistance.
-Development Officers are based in Ottawa and may be assigned to Canadian missions abroad according to operational needs.
+Within the International Development stream, there can be Development Officers (part of PM Mobile Officers) and Policy Officers (EC).
+Officers working in international development can be based at headquarters in Ottawa or Gatineau and may be assigned to Canadian missions abroad according to operational needs.

-11. Q. Why is DFATD participating in the Public Service Commission’s Post-Secondary Recruitment Campaign this fall?
+11. Q. Why is Global Affairs Canada participating in the Public Service Commission’s Post-Secondary Recruitment Campaign this fall?

-This campaign is being conducted to meet immediate workforce needs while DFATD reviews how its workforce can best meet the requirements of the new amalgamated department.
+A. This campaign is being conducted to meet immediate workforce needs while Global Affairs Canada reviews how its workforce can best meet the requirements of the amalgamated department.
 This review may lead to adjustments in occupational groups.

-12. Q. Foreign Service Officers have the Foreign Service Development Program and Management Consular Officers have the Management Consular Training Program.
+12. Q. Foreign Service Officers, which includes Management Consular Officers, have the Foreign Service Development Program and the Management Consular Training Program.
 If I am accepted, will I be part of a development program?

-DFATD is currently reviewing its professional development programs.
+A. Global Affairs Canada is currently reviewing its professional development programs.
 There are individual professional development plans for Commerce Officers and Policy Officers.
-A Talent Management System is also in place at DFATD.
+A Talent Management System is also in place at Global Affairs Canada.

 13. Q. Will I receive official language training?

-Official language training, foreign language training and professional development training is on-going and specific to meeting DFATD operational requirements.
+A. Official language training, foreign language training and professional development training is on-going and specific to meeting Global Affairs Canada operational requirements.

 - Date Modified: